Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Sitting on your lap or chest is a relatively harmless way for your dog to claim you.

-Dogs also will climb into your lap if they feel like you’re ignoring them.
+Dogs will also climb into your lap if you’re ignoring them.

 Breed behavior

 If you don’t mind letting your big dog sit on you, go ahead.
-But if the weight is too much, train him to sit nearby.
+But if the weight of a 60-pound dog is too much, train him to sit nearby.

 Security